Fibrous-Finance/router-sdk/examples/src/starknet/README.md

     tokenOutAddresses,
     slippage,
     destination,
-    "starknet", // chainName will be deprecated in the future, use chainId instead {reverse: false, direct: false, excludeProtocols: []},
+    "starknet", // chainName will be deprecated in the next version, use chainId instead {reverse: false, direct: false, excludeProtocols: []},
     chainId,
 );